niquola/internal-rest-experiment/README.md

 # Experiment

-Usage of REST conventions as universal api for application internal modules and services
+Usage of REST architecture as universal api for application internal modules and services